 - Use testimonials (or legal directory rankings) to add credibility.

-- Encourage the reader to take action – offer a free initial consultation or invite the reader to join your seminar on European intellectual property protection after Brexit.
+- Encourage the reader to take action – offer a free initial consultation or invite the reader to join your webinar covering an upcoming change that will have a significant impact on businesses.

 The average law firm now spends more on online advertising – with Google and on social media – than advertising in publications, and with good reason.